clemmathieu/NLP-EpsteinFiles/README.md

 Reviewing thousands of email threads manually is inefficient.
 This project automates the process through a two-stage NLP pipeline:

-**1.Binary Classification**
+**1. Binary Classification**
    Flags each thread as *Problematic* or *Non-Problematic* using zero-shot classification (threshold `0.35`).
 The threshold is deliberately low to favour recall.
 Analysts can review false positives but cannot recover emails that were never flagged.

-**2.Offense Classification**
+**2. Offense Classification**
    Applies multi-label classification across 6 offense categories to every flagged thread (threshold `0.30` per label).
 An email can receive multiple labels simultaneously.

-**3.Entity Extraction & Semantic Search**
+**3. Entity Extraction & Semantic Search**
    Extracts named entities with spaCy and enables semantic similarity search using sentence embeddings + FAISS.

-**4.Streamlit Dashboard**
+**4. Streamlit Dashboard**
    Exposes all outputs through a three-tab interactive interface (Dashboard, Email Explorer, and Semantic Search).

 ---